-Building a Local AI Coding Environment with Ollama and OpenCode
+I tried building a local AI coding environment with Ollama and OpenCode

 This page has been translated by machine translation.
 View original

-Currently, various companies are fiercely competing to improve AI accuracy.
-As a result, the operational costs of AI systems are trending upward, and I believe there will likely be a shift from subscription models to usage-based pricing in the future.
+Companies are currently competing fiercely to improve AI accuracy.
+As a result, the operational costs of AI systems are trending upward, and I believe there will likely be a shift from flat-rate plans to pay-as-you-go billing in the future.

-I currently use Claude Pro for personal use, and signs of cost pressure are already becoming apparent.
-In March 2026, the consumption rate of session limits during peak hours (PT 5:00-11:00 on weekdays) was increased, and in addition to the 5-hour session limit, there's now a weekly cap on computational resource usage.
-It's possible that subscription plan limitations will strengthen further or shift to usage-based billing in the future.
-To avoid scrambling for alternatives when that happens, I decided to explore local LLMs.
+I currently use Claude Pro for personal use, and signs of cost pressure are already beginning to emerge.
+In March 2026, the rate at which session limits are consumed during peak hours (weekdays PT 5:00–11:00) was increased, and in addition to the per-5-hour session limit, a cap was also placed on weekly computational resource usage.
+It cannot be denied that flat-rate plan restrictions may tighten further, or that a shift to pay-as-you-go pricing may occur.
+Rather than scrambling to find an alternative when that happens, I decided to try out local LLMs.

 Test Environment